mehkir/opcua-cps-kitchen/README.md

 ## Intro
 Cyberphysical systems in dynamic environments require adaptability to react appropriately.
 The OPC UA standard facilitates service accessibility and monitoring of cyberphysical devices of the industrial domain.
-This implementation integrates a cyberphysical kitchen into a OPC UA structure.
+This implementation integrates a cyberphysical kitchen into a OPC UA structure using the open62541 library.

 ## Kitchen Environment
 The kitchen environment consists of several robots positioned along a circular conveyor belt that moves in one direction.